purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/estimate-delivery-time.md

 6. **Repeat**: Repeat steps 3-5 until reaching the number of iterations defined in the hyperparameters.

+> In **Gradient Boosted Decision Trees (GBDT)**, the objective is to minimize the difference between the predicted values and the actual values.
+These differences are known as residuals.
+By building a decision tree to predict the residuals, the model focuses on the errors made by the previous predictions.
+The idea is to correct these errors in subsequent iterations.
+>

 #### RMSE Optimization Issue

 One problem with optimizing RMSE is that it penalizes similarly between under-estimate prediction and over-estimate prediction.
 Consider the table below.
 Both models use boosted decision trees.